 Having regular meetings will help facilitate this.
 An idea repository as part of your content calendar is another way to keep the conversation going.

 A learning center is much more than your blogs.
 To create content that acts as a sales vehicle, you need to develop a community.
 With such a property, you have a place to share product information as well as thought leadership.

 You can include articles, videos, interactive media, and a discussion center where users can ask questions and get feedback on various topics.

 Look to Your Audience for Inspiration

-Knowing your customers really well can play into better branded content.
+Knowing your customers well can play into better branded content that sells.
 Understanding what motivates them to need your solution is possible by listening to their feedback and questions.
-Take what you learn from this and develop content that addresses these things and illustrates how your product or service is the answer to their challenges.

 Some ways to apply this to content are through Q&As.
 You can hold a Q&A forum live on Facebook or a Twitter event.
 Q&As are also popular during webinars.
 You could edit just that part of the event and make a new video.
 You could also write a blog called “Our Customers Biggest Questions Answered.”

 Brand storytelling is a huge opportunity.
 People learn better and retain more information with storytelling than with any other communication format.
 Use this to your advantage.
 Brand storytelling humanizes your brand, and there are several ways to do this.
 Each story should be a topic that your buyers care about and find interesting.

 Check out the video below for the basics of brand storytelling.